GfSE/SAF-Specification/developing-saf/concept/concepts.md

 exposed in viewpoint [Stakeholder Identification Viewpoint](../viewpoints/Stakeholder-Identification-Viewpoint.md)

-realized by Attribute "concern" of SAF_Stakeholder referencing SAF_SystemOfInterestConcern
+realized by Attribute "concern" of Stakeholder referencing SAF_SystemOfInterestConcern

 Specifies the fact that a Stakeholder has certain Concerns.
 ## SSHrelatedToSSH